pyvivid/K8S-References/05_01_A_TLS_Demystified.md

 The ssh keys that are generated are usually stored under the ".ssh" directory of the user.</br>

-On any linux server, run the command:
+On any linux server, run the command:</br>
 ```
 ubuntu@dock-ser:~$ ssh-keygen
 Generating public/private rsa key pair.